 1. Humidity Fix:

-- Increase the humidity by misting your pothos regularly or placing it near a humidifier.
+- Increase the humidity.
+You can mist your pothos regularly or put it near a humidifier.

-- A pebble tray with water beneath the plant also helps.
+- Putting a pebble tray with water underneath your pothos also helps.

 2. Alcohol Solution: